Which international destinations are reopening to tourists?

 "Let us make this summer the epilogue of the [Covid-19] crisis," he added.

-Mitsotakis went on to state that direct international flights to Greek destinations will slowly resume from July 1, and tourists will no longer be expected to take a Covid-19 test or go into quarantine on arrival.
+Mitsotakis went on to state that direct international flights to Greek destinations will slowly resume from July 1, and tourists from 29 designated countries will no longer be expected to take a Covid-19 test or go into quarantine on arrival.

 However, Tourism Minister Haris Theoharis has indicated health officials will conduct spot tests when necessary.